cs198/codepuppy/_posts/people/2014-01-06-get-people-course-terms.md

 ## Response

-Sends back an array of `course_term` objects.
+Sends back an array of objects, each of which contains a course and the person's role in the course.
+If role is specified in the request body, only the courses in which that person has the given role is returned; otherwise all courses that the student is involved in, regardless of role, is returned.

 ```
 Status: 200 OK
 ```
 ```
 {
+  [
     {
+      course: {
         id: 3,
-    course_id: 2,  # this refers to the generated "id" field in a course, NOT "CS106A"
-    course_name: "Introduction to Computer Science",
+        course_dept: "CS",
+        course_code: "106A",
+        course_name: "Programming Methodology",
         term_name: "Winter",
-    period: "12-13",
+        period: "13-14",
         active: true
+      },
+      role: "leader"
+    },
+    {
+      course: {
+        id: 4,
+        course_dept: "CS",
+        course_code: "142",
+        course_name: "Web Applications",
+        term_name: "Winter",
+        period: "13-14",
+        active: true
+      },
+      role: "student"
     }
+  ]
 }
 ```